 Visiting Bethlehem’s Christkindlmarkt

-In 2019, Bethlehem’s Christkindlmarkt is open Fridays to Sundays from November 22 – December 22 and Thursdays starting November 29.
-Thursdays and Sundays, it’s open from 11am until 6pm, and on Fridays it’s open 11am to 8pm and from 10am to 8pm on Saturdays.
+In 2019, Bethlehem’s Christkindlmarkt is open Fridays to Sundays from October 8 – November 29.
+Thursdays and Sundays, it’s open from 10am until 6pm, and on Fridays and Saturdays, it’s open 10am to 8pm.

-Admission is $9 for adults and $5 for children.
+Admission is $9 on Thursdays and $10 Friday – Sunday.
 Advanced tickets can be purchased on their website.

 (Article updated October 2020 to reflect dates and pricing for the 2020 Bethlehem Christkindlmarkt.)